-Our work in this area is ongoing and subject to senior management review.
-To date, our audit work has not identified any significant issues in respect of this risk.
+Our audit work has not identified any significant issues in respect of this risk.

-Due to the delays in the valuation report previously mentioned page 6, the values have been adjusted post issue of the draft accounts, we are currently discussing the adjustments processed for the 2023/24 financial year to ensure it is appropriate.
+Due to the delays in the valuation report previously mentioned on page 6, the values have been adjusted post issue of the draft accounts.
+This has been recorded as an adjustment on page 24.
+We are satisfied that the valuation of council dwellings and other land and buildings are materially correct.